jht15935150790/EKF_-TC_GI_dataset/README.md

 # 2.Ground Truth
-The ground truth of the datasets is given in
+The ground truth of the datasets is given in  Ground Truth